-

 Keep Turkeys Flying out of Glen’s

 Each year, Community Spirit Food Bank produces 10- to 15-serving Thanksgiving gift packs for area families facing a lean holiday.
 This year, as may be expected with our continued crap economy, the demand is very high.
-Melanie Herron, a nurse at Paul Oliver and a Community Spirit volunteer, fielded a total of 70 requests last More
+Melanie Herron, a nurse at Paul Oliver and a Community Spirit volunteer, fielded a total of 70 requests last year; this year she’s already received 35, relatively early in the month.
+Community Spirit is asking for donations to meet demand.
+Each meal package costs $30.
+To donate, you go to Glen’s and ask to fill out a gift certificate for that amount to the… More

 Why Aren’t the Lights On?

 Elbertians, navigating the array of road construction disruption since June, watching the stimulus-funded beautification of Old M-168 unfold, have been eagerly awaiting one key feature of the improvements: LED lamplight!
 But with work completed ahead of the October 30 deadline, many have been wondering, Why the heck aren’t the lights on yet?
-They will be More
+They will be tonight, according to Sharyn Bower, Village clerk, who spoke with Don Zimmerman, the electrician in charge of the hookups.
+Indeed, some residents may have noticed them being lit this past Friday (though this writer did not); Zimmerman and son turned them on that day.
+Zimmerman… More

 -